JeNeSuisPasDave/AdventOfCode-2025/notes.md

 Part 2 is working now for the example, and also example-degen.
 But it is incredibly inefficient and cannot solve the input data in a reasonable amount of time (I waited almost 5 minutes with no solution in sight).

 Obviously I need to do a more clever fill algorithm.

+*Friday, 2025-12-26*

+**09:07**

+Added some elapsed time messages to see where the bottleneck is.
+Right now it seems to be in the flood fill algorithm, which is not surprising.